 This study provides more evidence that taking probiotics should be one of the key elements of your Candida treatment (along with antifungals and a low-sugar diet).
 Not only are probiotics proven to restore balance to your gut and support your immune system, but they can also provide relief from oral thrush and other symptoms of Candida.

-In my Ultimate Candida Diet treatment program I have set out a clear timeline for Candida sufferers to follow.
+In our Ultimate Candida Diet treatment program we have set out a clear timeline for Candida sufferers to follow.
 There are also full instructions on how to get the most out of your antifungals and probiotics, along with guidelines on how to follow a healthy, low-sugar diet.
 Making appropriate changes to your diet and lifestyle should give you relief from your oral thrush symptoms.